reactivejson/users-svc/README.md

-## Merkle Tree API
+## Users Access service
-This is Go implementation of User access microservice,
+This is Go implementation of User access microservice.

-We Postgres for storage and Kafka for Asynchronous notification
+We use Postgres for storage and Kafka for Asynchronous notification of user changes

 ## GRPC API
 This service provide a GRPC API at port :50051